cvkline/use-media-set/README.md

 An object query undergoes some validations, such as for recognized media feature names, invalid values for features, or incorrect data structures.
 If a validation fails, a `console.error` message is printed, and the query becomes `not all` which never match (the browser `window.matchMedia()` function does a similar substitution if it catches an error).

-To combine two media queries in an OR-like fashion so that either one will match, write them as two separate objects in an array.
+To combine two or more media queries in an OR-like fashion so that any one will match, write them as multiple separate objects in an array.

 ### Media types